shade40/celx/README.md

 ### Quickstart

-`celx` is a TUI application framework, inspired by [htmx](htmx.org).
-It emphasizes the usage of hypermedia as the engine of application state (HATEOAS), as an alternative to reactive client-side frameworks. `celx` apps are writtenas XML fragments, and communicated through the Hypertext Transfer Protocol.
+`celx` is a TUI application framework inspired by [htmx](htmx.org).
+It emphasizes the usage of hypermedia as the engine of application state (HATEOAS) as an alternative to reactive client-side frameworks. `celx` apps are written as XML fragments, and communicated through the Hypertext Transfer Protocol (HTTP).

 Let's start with a basic application index (running on `/`):